rnabioco/clustifyr/README.md

 1.  **What types of data can be used as reference?** `clustifyr` uses gene(row)-by-celltype(column) expression matrices.
 This means bulk RNA-seq and microarray data can be directly used.
-For scRNA-seq data, we have `average_clusters` to convert matrix data.
+For scRNA-seq data, we have `average_clusters` to convert matrix data and metadata.
 For Seurat and SCE objects, we provide wrapper function `object_ref`.
 For reference-building from external UCSC cellbrowsers, see the newly provided `get_ucsc_reference`.

 2.  **Should the input/reference data be normalized?** The default metric for `clustifyr` is ranked correlation, so it does tolerate